 While adjusting nicely to a daily routine now, twins Aurora and Vincent had a plan of their own when coming into this world.

 At just eight weeks pregnant, Angela Weber had an ultrasound that showed she was pregnant with twins.
-Although twins do run in both families, it was still a shock to the couple.
+Although twins do run in both families, it still was a shock to the couple.

 “Nobody ever plans for twins,” says Weber.

 With all of the excitement — and sometimes chaos — in planning for the birth of the babies, Weber looked forward to her appointments with her obstetrics (OB) care team, which gave her a sense of calmness.
 These appointments allowed time with her provider to discuss anything from prenatal nutrition to after-birth baby care and everything in-between.
 It was the in-between that helped shape Weber’s experience to be such a positive one.

 “From the moment I found out I was pregnant, I had a birth plan laid out in my head,” says Weber.
 “And even after we discovered I was pregnant with twins, which is considered to be a high-risk pregnancy, my providers were still supportive of my original birth plan to deliver the babies vaginally and without any pain medicine intervention.”

 A birth plan helps providers support and guide moms on the birthing journey.
 It gives moms confidence, control and autonomy.
 While creating a birth plan is a proactive way of preparing moms for labor and delivery, things may not always progress according to the original plan.
 During birth plan discussions, providers encourage moms to have a back-up plan in case of unexpected events.